Our Experience of Recovery

 Do you obsess about your weight, food, or exercise?
 Is food just one of your many obsessions?
 Are you also struggling with alcohol or other mind-altering substances?
 Do you use mind-altering substances to change the way you feel?
 Find out how AEA members have put down the food and other mind-altering substances and found freedom from obsession.

-Our membership is diverse with people coming to the fellowship from a variety of backgrounds, and these stories represent the experience, strength and hope of individual AEA members.
-Any opinions expressed in these stories are those of the individual authors, and not necessarily those of AEA as a whole.
+Any opinions expressed in these stories are those of the individual members, and do not necessarily reflect those of AEA as a whole.

 Our primary purpose is to recover from addictive eating and help others to achieve sobriety.